afkarxyz/Twitter-X-Media-Batch-Downloader/README.md

 ![TwitterXMediaBatchDownloader](https://github.com/user-attachments/assets/354d7470-c01c-4aa6-9da1-ea6c42d27330)

 <div align="center">
-<b>Twitter/X Media Batch Downloader</b> is a GUI tool that allows users to download all media, including images and videos, in their original quality from Twitter/X accounts using <code>gallery-dl</code>
+<b>Twitter/X Media Batch Downloader</b> is a GUI tool that allows users to download all media, including images and videos, in their original quality from Twitter/X accounts, even withheld accounts, using <code>gallery-dl</code>
 </div>

 ## Download

-- Download the latest version of [TwitterXMediaBatchDownloader](https://github.com/afkarxyz/Twitter-X-Media-Batch-Downloader/releases/download/v1.2/TwitterXMediaBatchDownloader.exe)
+- Download the latest version of [TwitterXMediaBatchDownloader](https://github.com/afkarxyz/Twitter-X-Media-Batch-Downloader/releases/download/v1.3/TwitterXMediaBatchDownloader.exe)
 - If you're familiar with **userscripts**, please install it [here](https://greasyfork.org/en/scripts/523157-twitter-x-media-batch-downloader)
-- If you want to download media from a **suspended account**, use the userscript version

 ## Features

 - Uses the powerful `gallery-dl` library, similar to `yt-dlp`
+- The ability to download media from **Withheld Accounts**
 - Simple and compact GUI
 - Download images and videos in original quality
 - Option to choose the media type to download: **media** (image + GIF + video) or just **image/GIF/video**